Darkselect/Tasks/README.md

 # Fishes
-We wrote this assignment with Artem Popov (https://github.com/strBCL1)
+I wrote this program with (https://github.com/strBCL1)